-Christina's work is grounded in her Catholic contemplative background, her Buddhist studies and practice of 18 years, training as a mindfulness teacher, and lifelong commitment to ecological and social justice.
+Christina's work is grounded in her Catholic contemplative background, her Buddhist studies and practice of close to 25 years, training as a mindfulness teacher, and lifelong commitment to ecological and social justice.
 She holds a BA from Yale University and an MA from the Graduate Theological Union in Berkeley, CA.

 After college she served as a faith-based volunteer in the Philippines for 2 years with a local environmental justice movement.
 During language studies, Christina was introduced to Zen meditation in the Sanbo-Zen tradition.
 This was a life changing experience of being introduced into the discipline and gift of silence.
 While at first skeptical of whether she could practice Zen while remaining Catholic, her first Zen retreat was facilitated by Assumption Sisters and ended with the Catholic mass, assuring her that the two spiritualities could be complementary.